Valley Nordkapp

 Pic: Sea Kayaker Magazine

-Blackford's craft was used as the plug for a fiberglass mould and eventually found its way to Frank Goodman of Valley Canoe Products who went into commercial production under the name Anas Acuta, a boat still made today.
-This picture of an early Anas Acuta beside a modern Wilderness System's Tempest clearly shows the low profile in comparison to the mass of the newer craft.
-One wonders which needs a rudder!
-This picture of an Anas Acuta once owned by Ido van der Meer illustrates the classic lines of these boats.
+Blackford's craft was used as the plug for a fiberglass mould and eventually found its way to Frank Goodman of Valley Canoe Products who went into production in 1972 under the name Anas Acuta, a boat still made today.
+In doing so he introduced the company to the world of sea kayaking while producing the first commercially produced fiberglass seakayak.

 In September 2009, Duncan very kindly provided UKSKGB with the text of his history of the Ken Taylor boat, and also included the "family tree" and a copy of the line drawing of the original boat, together with a further historically important work showing how the Taylor boat influenced sea kayak design in the UK.
+There are also excellent images of the boat on Loch Lomond in the article.

-In 1975 a noted British mountaineer and exponent of outdoor education, Colin Mortlock, proposed an expedition along the Arctic fiords of Norway to Nordkapp, the northern-most cape of Europe.
+In 1975 Colin Mortlock, a noted British mountaineer and exponent of outdoor education, proposed an expedition along the Arctic fiords of Norway to Nordkapp, the northern-most cape of Europe.
 Mortlock and his team had paddled the Anas Acuta kayaks around the Isle of Skye but believed that a new sort of boat would be needed, one that could take huge quantities of supplies without losing too much maneuverability and seaworthiness.
 Frank Goodman of Valley Canoe Products created the Nordkapp to fulfill that need, using the Anas as the inspiration.

 The National Maritime Museum in Cornwall noted that "the boats used on the Nordkapp expedition pioneered a number of features that, although commonplace now, were unique to the Nordkapp design including: